Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman Review & Prices

 Vote

-The Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman meets 4 out of our 8 criteria items for beginner friendliness, which means that it's not bad for beginners, but it could be better.
+The Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman meets 3 out of our 8 criteria items for beginner friendliness, which means that it's not recommended for complete beginners.
 This takes into account the type of frets, scale length, nut width, bridge type, fretboard radius, and neck profile to determine the easiest combination for new players to get used to.

 New Player Friendliness